 The largest museum of Greece hosts the most important artifacts from the entire country under one roof.
 All eras of Ancient Greek history are represented from the stone age to the Roman Era.

-The Delphi Museum houses artifacts unearthed from the ancient oracle of Delphi.
-It houses some very important sculptures from Archaic, Classical, and Hellenistic Greece, including the Charioteer of Delphi, and the two Kouros statues known as Kleovis and Biton.
+The Archaeological Museum of Delphi is one of the top must-see museums of Greece.
+It exhibits artifacts unearthed from the ancient oracle of Delphi from Archaic, Classical, and Hellenistic Greece, including the Charioteer of Delphi, and the two Kouros statues known as Kleovis and Biton.
+The museum is located near the entrance to the Archeological site in an attractive buildings that also has storage and restoration facilities.

 One of the most important museums of Greece, the Heraklion museum displays artifacts from the numerous archaeological sites of Crete.
 The exhibitions span several millennia, beginning with finds from paleolithic Crete, and ending with the Roman occupation of the island.